Skip to main content

 • The acquisition of parking spaces, gardens, parks, swimming pools and sports facilities and, in general, annexes or any other element that does not constitute the home itself, provided that they are acquired independently of it.

-The parking spaces acquired with these are assimilated to homes, with a maximum of two.
+Parking spaces acquired with these are considered to be homes, with a maximum of two.

-• The amounts that, due to the application of floor clauses, would have been paid by the taxpayer in the year, when before the end of the self-assessment submission period for Personal Income Tax for said year, a refund agreement is reached. of the same with the financial entity, or such return proceeds as a consequence of the execution or compliance of judicial sentences or arbitration awards.
+• The amounts that, due to the application of floor clauses, have been paid by the taxpayer in the fiscal year, when before the end of the deadline for filing the self-assessment of IRPF for said fiscal year, an agreement is reached to return them with the financial institution, or such return proceeds as a consequence of the execution or compliance with court rulings or arbitration awards.

-• Those amounts paid in previous years by the taxpayer in application of the floor clauses subject to the refund that are allocated directly by the financial institution in the year, after the agreement with the affected taxpayer, judgment or arbitration award, to reduce the principal of the loan. .
+• Those amounts paid in previous years by the taxpayer in application of the floor clauses subject to refund that are directly allocated by the financial institution in the year, following an agreement with the affected taxpayer, judgment or arbitration award, to reduce the principal of the loan.

-The application of the deduction for investment in housing will require that the verified amount of the taxpayer's assets at the end of the tax period exceeds the value shown by its verification at the beginning of the period, at least by the amount of the investments made, without computing interest. and other financing expenses.
+The application of the deduction for investment in housing will require that the verified amount of the taxpayer's assets at the end of the tax period exceeds the value shown by its verification at the beginning of the same by at least the amount of the investments made, without taking into account the interest and other financing costs.

 1. 9.1.1.1.
 Principal Residence item